Seek to understand and meet shareholder needs and expectations Disclosure.

 Executive Committee: it is responsible for the daily running of the Group and the execution of approved policies and the business plan.

 Remuneration Committee: its primary function is to review the performance of the Executive Directors and determine their terms and conditions of service, including their remuneration and the grant of options.
-David Wilks is the Chairman of the Remuneration Committee.
+Lyndsey Scott is the Chair of the Remuneration Committee.

 Nomination Committee: identifies and nominates, for approval by the Board, candidates to fill Board vacancies as and when they arise.
-Mark Cropper is the Chairman of the Nomination Committee.
+Mark Cropper is the Chair of the Nomination Committee.

 The terms of reference for the committees can be found in the Sub-Committees section.